EnigmaCurry/d.rymcg.tech/traefik/README.md

 allowed to do (ie. the app should define a map of email address to permissions that it enforces per request).

-However, many applications do not support this style authorization by trusted header.
+However, many applications do not support this style of authorization by trusted header.
 To add authorization to an unsupported application, you may use the provided [header authorization middleware](github.com/enigmacurry/traefik-header-authorization), and can be configured simply by running this make target:

 ```
 # Configure the header authorization middleware: